Doughnut: Rings

 Hanson Gregory, an American, claimed to have invented the ring-shaped doughnut in 1847 aboard a lime-trading ship when he was 16 years old.
 Gregory was dissatisfied with the greasiness of doughnuts twisted into various shapes and with the raw center of regular doughnuts.
 He claimed to have punched a hole in the center of dough with the ship's tin pepper box, and to have later taught the technique to his mother.
 Smithsonian Magazine states that his mother, Elizabeth Gregory, "made a wicked deep-fried dough that cleverly used her son's spice cargo of nutmeg and cinnamon, along with lemon rind," and "put hazelnuts or walnuts in the center, where the dough might not cook through", and called the food 'doughnuts'.

-Ring doughnuts are formed by one of two methods: by joining the ends of a long, skinny piece of dough into a ring, or by using a doughnut cutter, which simultaneously cuts the outside and inside shape, leaving a doughnut-shaped piece of dough and a doughnut hole (the dough removed from the center).
+Ring doughnuts may be formed by a number of methods, including joining the ends of a long, skinny piece of dough into a ring, or using a doughnut cutter, which simultaneously cuts the outside and inside shape, leaving a doughnut-shaped piece of dough and a doughnut hole (the dough removed from the center).
 This smaller piece of dough can be cooked and served as a "doughnut hole" or added back to the batch to make more doughnuts.
 A disk-shaped doughnut can also be stretched and pinched into a torus until the center breaks to form a hole.
 Alternatively, a doughnut depositor can be used to place a circle of liquid dough (batter) directly into the fryer.